pchholak/neuronol/README.md

 Discrepancies in UCI dataset

-1. Data not bandpass filtered between 0.02 and 50 Hz.
+1. Data not bandpass filtered between 0.02 and 50 Hz as claimed in Zhang el al.
+1995.